HokAI — Find the Right AI Tool

 Understanding AI Pricing Models

-Major Pricing Models
+Major Pricing Types

 Freemium — Free tier with paid upgrades.
 Free may cover light use; paid unlocks more capacity, features, or support.